“Gender is a social construct.”

 What Is A Social Construct?

 Social constructs are objects or events that exist only because they were created and accepted by society.
-Without human interaction, social constructs would not exist.
+Without human interaction, social constructs would not exist and would not continue to have an impact on society.
 They do exist, but in an objective reality.

 Examples of Social Constructs